MoneyHash/moneyhash-ios-example/README.md

 ---

-### Create a Payment Intent
+### Create a Payment/Payout Intent
-You will need to create a Payment Intent and use it's ID to initiate the SDK, There are two ways to create a Payment Intent:
+You will need to create a Payment Intent and use it's ID to initiate the SDK, There are two ways to create a Payment/Payout Intent:

 - **Using The Sandbox**

-  Which is helpful to manually and quickly create a Payment Intent without having to running any backend code.
+  Which is helpful to manually and quickly create a Payment/Payout Intent without having to running any backend code.
 For more information about the Sandbox refer to this [section](https://moneyhash.github.io/sandbox)
 - **Using The Payment Intent API**

   This will be the way your backend server will eventually use to create a Payment Intents, for more information refer to this [section](https://moneyhash.github.io/api)